-10. Will CAS methodologies and timelines be the same across different products, such as lending and derivatives?
+11. Will CAS methodologies and timelines be the same across different products, such as lending and derivatives?

-Whilst there is the potential for challenges around coordinating transition timelines and methodologies across products, currencies and jurisdictions, the latest evidence points towards working groups and regulators co-ordinating effort and timelines.
+Whilst there is the potential for challenges around coordinating transition timelines and methodologies across products, currencies and jurisdictions, the latest evidence points towards working groups and regulators working to co-ordinate effort and timelines.

-The derivative and cash markets have moved towards consensus on adopting the historical 5 year median methodology for credit adjustment spreads (CAS) for fallbacks.
+The derivative and cash markets have moved towards consensus on adopting the 5-year historic median (5YHM) methodology for credit adjustment spreads (CAS) for fallbacks:

 In the derivative markets ISDA has published an IBOR Fallbacks Protocol (Protocol) and a Supplement to the 2006 ISDA Definitions.
 The Protocol allows market participants to incorporate the revised fallbacks into their legacy non-cleared derivatives trades with other counterparties that also choose to adhere to the Protocol.
 Bloomberg are now publishing these rates.
-In the cash markets the Sterling Working Group published a summary of responses to their consultation on CAS methodologies for fallbacks in March 2020.